18F/before-you-ship/_pages/ato/levels.md

 If the potential impact is a _limited_ adverse effect on organizational operations, organizational assets, or individuals, we select "low".
 If the potential adverse impact is _serious_, we select "moderate".
 If the potential adverse impact is _severe or catastrophic_, we choose "high".

-The answer to each question should then be interpreted in terms of impact to either the government or the public.
-The "high water mark" for either impacted party must be used.
+The answer to each question should then be interpreted in terms of impact to either the public or the government.
+The "high water mark" for _either_ impacted party must be used.

 The canonical or singular nature of a function being provided by the system must be taken into consideration in the categorization.
 The more singular and canonical the system under evaluation is, the higher the impact level (for any of the three metrics).
 For example, if we re-post data from weather.gov, it is less impactful for us to lose availability than it is for weather.gov itself.
 Conversely, we are the only source of FedBizOpps data - therefore our availability is much more important for that data and function, and we should select a higher impact level for `availability`.